Konamiman/NestorWeb/README.md

   * Sends files as attachments (with a `Content-Disposition: attachment` header) if `?a=1` is added to the request.
   * Requests containing `..` are rejected for security (so that files outside of the base directory aren't accessible)
 * Directory listings: when a directory is requested is sends a list of the contained files .
-  * Disabled by default, must be enabled in command line.
+  * Disabled by default, must be enabled via command line.
   * Sent with a `Cache-Control` header specifying a cache duration of 1 hour.
   * If a request for a directory doesn't end with `/` it sends a `308 Moved Permanently` response to the same location ending with `/`, this is necessary so that relative links to files within the directory render correctly in browsers.
 * Default document: serves the `INDEX.HTM` file if a directory is requested (only if directory listings are disabled).